 • Exclusion tubes – This device is a one-way exit, allowing bats in the chimney to leave but not to return.

-• Mesh screens – Placing wire mesh over a chimney keeps bats out, though it is important to avoid trapping any animals inside.
+• Mesh screens – Placing wire mesh over the top of the chimney keeps bats out, though it is important to avoid trapping any animals inside.

 • Chimney caps – Similar to a mesh screen, a cap stops pest wildlife from entering.

-• Bat boxes – Installing this alternative home encourages bats in chimneys to move out on their own.
+Installing a bat house is a simple project that encourages bats in chimneys to move out on their own.

 Setting up some of these devices requires special knowledge and equipment.
 Accessing the chimney also means getting onto the roof, which can be dangerous for homeowners.
 For safe and effective wildlife management, call Critter Control when bats cause problems.